 This is a nice photo of Zach Greinke’s changeup grip when he pitched for the Dodgers.
 I never did master the changeup before I hurt my arm, but in retrospect I wish I had learned how to throw it when I learned how to throw a curve.
 My ERA my junior season (before the injuries started) was 1.00, and I have no doubt it would have been 1/2 of that if I had known how to throw one.
 (I don’t remember where I got this image, but it was probably espn.com.)

 There’s an important lesson here about (a) role models and (b) expanding your horizons that I need to write up at some point, but the short story is that Cubs pitchers at the time threw fastballs, curves, and splitters, so as a teenager that’s what I threw.

 One thing that’s overlooked with Trevor Bauer throwing the ball over the center field fence when he was mad is that he threw it over 340 feet — more than the length of a football field.

 Here’s a story about what I call “Wrong Thinking.”

 Way back in high school when I was playing baseball, a pitcher named Catfish Hunter became the first baseball player to get paid over a million dollars a year.
 I thought that was crazy, in a bad way.
 One day I talked to my dad about it, and asked him why people like farmers and engineers who did more important work didn’t get paid like that.

 He didn’t have a great answer at the time, and that thought kept on bothering me.
 These days I think a correct answer he could have given me goes like this: “Baseball is in the entertainment business, just like singers and actors.
-For whatever reason, some sort of supply and demand, society is willing to pay those people a lot of money.
+For whatever reason — some sort of supply and demand, and a need for entertainment — society is willing to pay those people a lot of money.
 So if the money bothers you, what you can do is make that money just like Catfish Hunter, and then give it away however you see fit.”